AI and Machine Learning use cases in Finance and Banking

 However, we’re far from AI algorithms continuously outperforming human traders.
 In March 2018, Bloomberg reported that the index of hedge funds using AI had fallen 7.3 percent the past month, compared to a 2.4 percent decline for the broader Hedge Fund Research index.

-According to an Intel report, The United Nations claims that less than 1% of global illicit financial flows are frozen or seized, and that up to 5% of global GDP – $5 trillion annually – are money laundering transactions.
+According to an Intel report, the United Nations claims that less than 1% of global illicit financial flows are frozen or seized and that up to 5% of global GDP – $5 trillion annually – are money laundering transactions.
 Fraudulent claims account for $80-100 billion annually in the U.S. alone.

 AI has proven extremely applicable to security and fraud detection use cases.
 Machine learning algorithms can analyze thousands of data points in real-time and flag suspicious or plain-right fraudulent transactions, stopping many fraudulent claims in the process.